Please scroll down this page to help answer the questions below...

 Now our non-American guests need to make sure to fill out the ESTA forms-this is the link that will help you out.
 This must be submited 72 hours prior to arrival to the US.

 For booking our charter flight from Ft Lauderdale to Bimini and back please contact Elete Travel 242 LLC, Miss Kenya Barnett.
-The contact number is 561-215-6606, 954-687-7206 and email@example.com for their e-mail.
+The contact number is 561-215-6606 and firstname.lastname@example.org for their e-mail.
 We will be departing from Banyan Air Service, 5360 NW 20th Terrace, Ft.
 Lauderdale, FL 33309.
-The price is 275.00 round trip US dollars per person with all taxes included.
+The price is 270.00 round trip US dollars per person plus a 29.00 Bahamian departure tax.
 Most of our guests use this service and I am usually on the flight with you.
 If you are arriving in Bimini on the departure date, please make sure that you arrive in the morning, not the afternoon, of the departure date.
 If you need a ride to the airport from the hotel, try Willie at "5 Star Van Service" 954-274-0275 and see if he can help you.
-Many of our guests have used him and love him...
+Many of our guests have used him and love him.

-The Motel that we have used in the past has not made our guests happy at all this season so we are looking for a better one. it will be posted as soon as we have all the information.
-If you find a hotel near or on Las Olas Blvd, in Ft Lauderdale, it has several blocks of great resturants and shopping- a nice stroll in the evening.
+The Holiday Inn located across the street from the Executive Airport has proven to be a place that our guests have liked.
+1500 W. Commercial Blvd. ● Fort Lauderdale FL 33309 ● Phone (954) 772-3032.
+The Riverside Hotel is also a favorite, located on Las Olas Blvd, in Ft Lauderdale, it has several blocks of great resturants and shopping- a nice stroll in the evening.
 My favorite Italian restaurant is Noodles Panini on Las Olas...really good...even Italians like it.

 Arriving in Bimini-you will arrive on South Bimini at the International Airport--clear Bahamian customs.
 There will be a taxi out side the building that will take you to us.
 Just ask to go to the Beach Club-we are three minutes from the airport and everyone knows us.